- The Categories of Data We Collect When You Use Our Services

 We may collect two basic types of information: Personally Identifiable Information (PII) and Non-Personally Identiﬁable Information.

-By “Personally Identifiable Information”, we mean data that is unique to an individual, such as a name, address, social security number, e-mail address, telephone number, and certain personal device information.
+By “Personally Identifiable Information”, we mean data that is unique to an individual, such as a name, address, e-mail address, telephone number, and certain personal device information.
 Personally Identifiable Information may also include information known as Protected Health Information (“PHI”) which is deﬁned by and managed in accordance with the Health Insurance Portability and Accountability Act of 1996, as amended (including its implementing regulations, “HIPAA”).

-information, certain information collected automatically through your device such as web browser
+- Certain information collected automatically through your device such as web browser

-information, server log ﬁles, cookie technology, pixel tags or beacons, and other technologies, and other non-personally identiﬁable information collected by us or provided by you.
+- Mobile App API and Website HTTP requests, cookie technology, pixel tags or beacons, and other technologies, and other non-personally identiﬁable information collected by us or provided by you.

 How We Collect Personally Identifiable Information